ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 The same concept is applied to the device support and device driver
 modules: each support module has to define a set of functions so that it can become a part of the IOC software.
+:doc:` Asyn Driver <asyn:index>` is a very commonly used API to write device support modules.

 Database Monitors
 ~~~~~~~~~~~~~~~~~